opendatasoft/slate/source/includes/_pages.md

 }
 ```

-This endpoint is for updating an existing page object with provided `slug`
+This endpoint is for updating an existing page object with provided `slug`.

 ### Parameters

-No parameters
+No parameters.

 ### Body